Misdiagnosis Lawyers in Memphis

 This does not mean that doctors are expected to be perfect or even to be able to decipher all of the incredibly subtle signs of every cancer in its early stages of development.
 That wouldn’t be fair.
 What we can fairly expect, however, is that doctors will conduct the appropriate tests at the appropriate times for patients who have appropriate cancer-like symptoms.

-Gatti, Keltner, Bienvenu & Montesi, PLC was founded in 1970, and our attorneys have been helping victims of medical malpractice fight for fair compensation ever since.
-That many years of practice means something.
+Gatti, Keltner, Bienvenu & Montesi, PLC was founded in 1970, and our attorneys have been helping victims of medical misdiagnosis fight for fair compensation ever since.
+That many years of serving as personal injury lawyers means something.
 It means that we know what the laws are and how they’ve evolved over time.
 It also means knowing what kinds of tests a doctor should order based on certain symptoms, as well as what evidence to look for in the medical records.

 Most importantly, it means knowing doctors who are qualified and willing to testify for plaintiffs they believe have been harmed by medical negligence.
 Why is that so important?
 Because, without a doctor who will do that (and they’re not easy to find), you cannot even get into court.